 • De-dollarization is the gradual decline of the US dollar's dominance in global finance.
-This is seen through a rise in nonSamyak An Institute For Civil Services dollar reserve currencies, local currency agreements, alternative trade and payment systems.
+This is seen through a rise in nondollar reserve currencies, local currency agreements, alternative trade and payment systems.
 Reasons include geopolitical tensions, diversification strategies, and reduced transaction costs.
 While the dollar's future remains uncertain, de-dollarization could reshape the international financial landscape.